135-year-old building's safety issues pit town against owner | CBC News

 The building has undergone a number of transformations over the years, from the Trinity Methodist Church to the Trinity United Church, before being transformed into a machine shop, then a manufacturing company more than 70 years ago.

-Then finally, it became four apartments owned by Almonte resident Christopher Loosemore.
+Finally, it became four apartments owned by Almonte resident Christopher Loosemore for the last 20 years.

 "There are ongoing problems with an old building, It's just the way it is.
-There's no escape," Loosemore told CBC.
+There's no escape," he told CBC.

 I have not lost the desire …but I am in a very difficult position at this time.- Chris Loosemore

-In the 20 years since he's owned it Loosemore, whose trade is heritage hardwood floor repair, estimates he has poured around $400,000 in materials and labour costs into plumbing, hydro, stonework and a new roof on the Gothic Revival-style building that was originally built in 1887.
+Loosemore, whose trade is heritage hardwood floor repair, estimates he has poured around $400,000 in materials and labour costs into plumbing, hydro, stonework and a new roof on the Gothic Revival-style building originally built in 1887.

 Loosemore said utility poles re-installed next to his building after he purchased the property have made it difficult and expensive to do the necessary repairs.